ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 ```
 So what is so different from the preceding unit-tests?
 Not much in this tutorial because the controller is injected nothing.
 But if it was injected `@Service` or `@Repository` instances, those should be mocked in `@WebMvcTest` unit-tests and auto-wired (real instances) in `@SpringBootTest` integration-tests.

 If you're not sure about the difference, please refer to samples(two nodes up in the folder tree) which have more complex secured controller with a secured service itself depending on a secured repository.
-All have unit and integration tests for all `@Components`.
+All samples have unit and integration tests for all `@Components`.

 ## Configuration cut-down
 `spring-addons-webmvc-jwt-resource-server` internally uses `spring-addons-webmvc-jwt-resource-server` and adds the following: